 - Meaningful Name: John Hunt hunts for Tucker.
 The character is based on a real man with the same fortuitous name.

 - Motif: Age.
 Tucker is noted for his advanced age as a bankrobber.
+Jewel is an empty-nester wondering what there is left in her life.
 In Hunt's first scene, it's his 40th birthday and he's said to be sensitive about his age.

 - Period Piece: The film takes place in the 1980s.